mellamsil/se_project_express/README.md

  Express.js as the web framework
  MongoDB as the NoSQL database management system
  Mongoose as the ODM (Object Data Modeling) library
- JWT (JSON Web Tokens) for user authentication and authorization  Nodemon for hot reload during development
+ Nodemon for hot reload during development

 ## Running the Project